Papal supremacy: Second phase of papal supremacy

 From the middle of the 11th century and extending to the middle of the 13th century was the second great phase in the process of papal supremacy's rise to prominence.
 It was first distinguished in 1075 by Gregory VII's bold attack on the traditional practices whereby the emperor had controlled appointments to the higher church offices.
 The attack spawned the protracted civil and ecclesiastical strife in Germany and Italy known as the Investiture Controversy.
 Secondly, it was distinguished in 1095 by Urban II's launching of the Crusades, which, in an attempt to liberate the Holy Land from Muslim domination, marshaled under papal leadership the aggressive energies of the European nobility.
-Both these efforts, although ultimately unsuccessful, greatly enhanced papal prestige in the 12th and 13th centuries.
+Both these efforts greatly enhanced papal prestige in the 12th and 13th centuries.
 Such powerful popes as Alexander III (r.
 1159–81), Innocent III (r.
 1198–1216), Gregory IX (r.
-1227–41), and Innocent IV (r.
-1243–54) wielded a primacy over the church that attempted to vindicate a jurisdictional supremacy over emperors and kings in temporal and spiritual affairs.
+1227–1241), and Innocent IV (r.
+1243–1254) wielded a primacy over the church that attempted to vindicate a jurisdictional supremacy over emperors and kings in temporal and spiritual affairs.
 As Matthew Edward Harris writes, "The overall impression gained is that the papacy was described in increasingly exalted terms as the thirteenth century progressed, although this development was neither disjunctive nor uniform, and was often in response to conflict, such as against Frederick II and Philip the Fair".

 Early in this phase, defense of Papal supremacy was voiced by Anselm of Canterbury (1093–1109).
 Anselm insisted on his right and obligation to go to Rome to receive the pallium, symbolic of his metropolitan authority.
 King William Rufus refused to permit this as he had not as yet recognized Urban II as opposed to Clement III, who had been installed by Henry IV, Holy Roman Emperor.
 A council was held at Rockingham on 25 February 1095, where Anselm boldly asserted the authority of Urban in a speech giving testimony to the doctrine of papal supremacy.
-The Lords Spiritual, led by the Bishop of Durham, fell in line with the king, arguing that Anselm's support of the French-backed pope Urban II against the imperial pope Clement III made him a traitor to the realm.
-The Lords Temporal demurred and supported Anselm, in the absence of any proof of felony.
-Two years later, Anselm again sought to go to Rome.
-Given a choice between remaining and forswearing any right of appeal to Rome, or leaving and the King confiscating the See of Canterbury, Anselm left in October 1097.